-Premier Rewards Gold Card Review: Benefits vs $195
+Premier Rewards Gold Card from American Express Review

-Is the Premier Rewards Gold Card worth it?
-Here are 9 reasons to consider this American Express card and 4 reasons to skip it.
-Read this review before you apply.
+If you spend a lot on airfare, the Premier Rewards Gold Card maybe worth considering.
+Read on for 9 reasons to consider this American Express card and 4 reasons to skip it.

 Pros and Cons